 Radium Headbanger Festival

-Radium Hot Springs, British Columbia, located an hour-and-a-half drive southwest of Banff, will host the Headbanger Festival celebrating bighorn sheep, as well as other mountain wildlife on November 5th and 6th.
-Highlights include nature walks and talks, a photography workshop by wildlife photographer Jim Lawrence, and a presentation by naturalist and author Charlie Russell.
+Radium Hot Springs, British Columbia, located an hour-and-a-half drive southwest of Banff, hosts the Headbanger Festival in November celebrating bighorn sheep, as well as other mountain wildlife.
+Highlights include nature walks and talks, a photography workshop by noted wildlife photographers, and a presentations by naturalists and authors.

 As for the stars of the show, the local bighorn don’t exactly shy away from the spotlight.
 The Headbanger Festival takes place “right in prime rut,” says Kara Cassidy, marketing administrator for Tourism Radium Hot Springs Association, describing the bighorn sheep.
 “They start to put on a bit of a show.”